google/fonts/ProjectChecklist.md

 - [ ] Clean repo

-There should not be 'stray' files in the repo, such as `.empty` or `.DS_Store`.
+There should not be 'stray' files in the repo.
-Create a `.gitignore` file to prevent these being casually commited to the repo.
+Create a `.gitignore` file to prevent these being casually commited to the repo, as follows:

+    .empty
+    .DS_Store
+    *.vfbak

 - [ ] Binary files **as ttx**